khalti/docs.khalti.com/content/checkout/diy-wallet.md

 # Notes

-1. Initiate and verify api requests should be made from the front-end.
+1. Initiate and confirm api requests should be made from the front-end.
-2. If the transaction initiation API response has `pin_created = true`, you must display the content of `pin_created_message` key in that response to the user.